Neethukp93/Angular-8-login-example-with-jwt-and-primeng-componets/README.md

 # Angular-8-login-example-with-jwt,primeng-componets-and-Jest-configuration

-This application helps you to understand the login using jwt, but you have to set the backend api for running this application.
+This application helps you to understand the login functionality using jwt, but you have to set the backend api for running this application.

+- clone or download this application and do : npm install
 - please refer this link to create a real backend api using Nodejs : https://jasonwatmore.com/post/2018/06/14/nodejs-mongodb-simple-api-for-authentication-registration-and-user-management
 - After completing the setup of Nodejs, first you need to register one user using the api: